compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

                        right=exp.screen.right, top=exp.screen.top,
                        width = BUTTONWIDTH, height = BUTTONHEIGHT, text_size = (170, None),
                        font_size=FONTSIZE, halign='center')
-                #Required!
-To see the mouse on the screen
+                #Required to see the mouse on the screen!
                 MouseCursor()
-            #while Those buttons are waiting to be pressed, go ahead and do the
+            #while those buttons are waiting to be pressed, go ahead and do the
             #children of this next state, the Meanwhile
             with Meanwhile():
                 #The start button that is required to be pressed before the trial